Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

 In the `Output` waveforms, an overshoot is observed when there is no anti-windup.
 However, with the simple clamping method, the overshoot is eliminated.

 The reasons for this improvement can be understood by studying the `postSat` and `Iout` waveforms.
-In `postSat`, the manipulated variables are saturated at 10, which causes `Iout` to rapidly increase when there is no-antiwindup.
+In `postSat`, the manipulated variables are saturated at 10, which causes `Iout` to rapidly increase when there is no anti-windup.
 However, the simple clamping technique prevents the integrator from accumulating a value beyond the saturation block limit.
 This leaves the controller ready to respond rapidly when the error decreases toward zero.

 #### Disturbance Suppression